apohllo/ror-tasks/task-4/Readme.md

   * a `TodoList` has many `TodoItem`s
   * a `TodoItem` belongs to a `TodoList`

+### Validations

-3. Define validations for the following classes:
+Define validations for the following classes:

   * `User`
     * should have a non-empty `name` up to 20 characters long